navatharaagi/AWS-Developer-Tools/README.md

 - After push success, check file pushed to “MyRepo” or not
 - Goto AWS—>CodeCommit—>select repo—>“MyRepo”—>“what_is_www” file will be there.

--Now User2 has “Myrepo” with .txt files but there is no “what_is_www” file in it.
+- Now User2 has “Myrepo” with .txt files but there is no “what_is_www” file in it.
 -So User2 has to clone the “Myrepo” with new changes i.e.,“what_is_www” file
 $ls    /*lists “User2-local-repo” dir , which already cloned from “Myrepo” to local repo  before  changes pushed by User1
 $cd  User2-local-repo